-However, the brain of the rat has significant differences in the metabolism of the human brain; therefore, such changes may not occur in humans.
+However, the rat’s brain has significant differences in the metabolism of the human brain; therefore, such changes may not occur in humans.

-The first large-scale longitudinal study of Cetamine users found that frequent users of Cetamine (averaging 20 days/month) had increased depression and memory impairment by several measures, including verbal, short-term memory and visual.
+The first large-scale longitudinal study of Ketamine users found that frequent users of Ketamine (averaging 20 days/month) had increased depression and memory impairment by several measures, including verbal, short-term memory, and visual.

-It was not found that the current frequent users of Cetamine (average of 3.25 days/month) and former users of Cetamine differed from the controls in memory tests, attention and psychological well-being.
+It was not found that the current frequent users of Ketamine (average of 3.25 days/month) and former users of Ketamine differed from the controls in memory tests, attention, and psychological well-being.

-This suggests that the infrequent use of Cetamine does not cause cognitive deficits, and that any deficits that may occur can be reversible when the use of Cetamine is discontinued.
-However, abstinent, frequent and infrequent users scored higher than controls in a test of delusional symptoms.
+This suggests that the infrequent use of Ketamine does not cause cognitive deficits and that any deficiencies that may occur can be reversible when the use of Ketamine is discontinued.
+However, abstinent, frequent, and infrequent users scored higher than controls in a test of delusional symptoms.

-The same study also demonstrated the chronic (> 24h) administration of Cetamine at concentrations as low as 0.01 μg / ml that can interfere with the maintenance of the dendritic tree architecture.
+The same study also demonstrated the chronic (> 24h) administration of Ketamine at concentrations as low as 0.01 μg / ml could interfere with maintaining the dendritic tree architecture.

 These results increase the possibility that chronic exposure to low and subanesthetic Cetamine concentrations, while not affecting cell survival, may still affect maintenance and neuronal development.

-The most recent studies of Cetamine-induced neurotoxicity have focused on primates in an attempt to use a more accurate model than rodents.
+The most recent studies of Ketamine-induced neurotoxicity have focused on primates in an attempt to use a more accurate model than rodents.

-One of these studies administered daily doses of Cetamine consistent with typical recreational doses (1 mg/kg IV) to adolescent cynomolgus monkeys for varying periods of time.
+One of these studies administered daily doses of Ketamine consistent with typical recreational doses (1 mg/kg IV) to adolescent cynomolgus monkeys for varying periods.

-Some neonatal experts do not recommend the use of Cetamine as an anesthetic agent in human newborns due to the possible adverse effects it can have on the developing brain.
+Some neonatal experts do not recommend using Ketamine as an anesthetic agent in human newborns due to the possible adverse effects it can have on the developing brain.

-These neurodegenerative changes in early development have been seen with other drugs that share the same mechanism of action of the antagonism of N-methyl-D-aspartate receptors such as Cetamine.
+These neurodegenerative changes in early development have been seen with other drugs that share the exact mechanism of action of the antagonism of N-methyl-D-aspartate receptors, such as Ketamine.

-The acute effects of Cetamine cause cognitive impairment, including reductions in vigilance, verbal fluency, short-term memory and executive function, as well as perceptual changes similar to schizophrenia.
+The acute effects of Ketamine cause cognitive impairment, including reductions in vigilance, verbal fluency, short-term memory, and executive function, as well as perceptual changes similar to schizophrenia.

 Aspects in the urinary tract

-A 2011 systematic review examined 110 reports of irritative urinary tract symptoms from the recreational use of Cetamine.
+A 2011 systematic review examined 110 reports of irritative urinary tract symptoms from the recreational use of Ketamine.

-Urinary tract symptoms have been collectively termed “Cetamine-induced ulcerative cystitis” or “Cetamine-induced vesicopathy” and include urge incontinence, decreased compliance of the bladder, decreased bladder volume, detrusor overactivity, and painful blood in the urine.
+Urinary tract symptoms have been collectively termed “Ketamine-induced ulcerative cystitis” or “Ketamine-induced retinopathy” and include urge incontinence, decreased compliance of the bladder, decreased bladder volume, detrusor overactivity, and painful blood in the urine.

 Bilateral hydronephrosis and renal papillary necrosis have also been reported in some cases.
-The pathogenesis of papillary necrosis has been investigated in mice, and mononuclear inflammatory infiltration in the renal papilla has been suggested as a result of the dependence of Cetamine as a possible mechanism.
+The pathogenesis of papillary necrosis has been investigated in mice, and mononuclear inflammatory infiltration in the renal papilla has been suggested due to the dependence of Ketamine as a possible mechanism.

-The timing of the onset of lower urinary tract symptoms varies, in part, depending on the severity and chronicity of the use of Cetamine; however, it is not clear if the severity and chronicity of the use of Cetamine correspond linearly with the presentation of these symptoms.
+The timing of the onset of lower urinary tract symptoms varies, in part, depending on the severity and chronicity of the use of Ketamine; however, it is not clear if the severity and chronicity of the use of Ketamine correspond linearly with the presentation of these symptoms.

-All reported cases in which the user consumed more than 5 g / day reported symptoms of the lower urinary tract.
-Urinary tract symptoms seem to be more common in daily users of Cetamine who have used the drug recreationally for a prolonged period of time.
+All reported cases in which the user consumed more than 5 g / day reported lower urinary tract symptoms.
+Urinary tract symptoms seem to be more common in daily users of Ketamine who have used the drug recreationally for a prolonged period.

-These symptoms have been presented in only one case of medical use of Cetamine.
+These symptoms have been presented in only one case of the medical use of Ketamine.
 However, after reducing the dose, the symptoms subsided.

-The management of these symptoms mainly involves the cessation of Cetamine, whose compliance is low.
-Other treatments have been used, including antibiotics, non-steroidal anti-inflammatory drugs, steroids, anticholinergics and cystodistension.
+The management of these symptoms mainly involves the cessation of Ketamine, whose compliance is low.
+Other treatments have been used, including antibiotics, non-steroidal anti-inflammatory drugs, steroids, anticholinergics, and cystodistension.

-It has been shown that both the instillation of hyaluronic acid and the combined pentosan cytosulfate and Cetamine cessation provide relief in some people, but in the latter case, it is not clear whether the relief was a consequence of cetamine cessation, the administration of polysulfate of pentosan or both.
+It has been shown that both the installation of hyaluronic acid and the combined pentosan cytosulfate and Cetamine cessation provide relief in some people.
+Still, in the latter case, it is unclear whether the reserve was a consequence of ketamine cessation, the administration of polysulfate of pentosan, or both.

-Additional follow-up is required to fully evaluate the effectiveness of these treatments.
+Additional follow-up is required to evaluate the effectiveness of these treatments fully.

 Aspects in the liver

-In the case reports of three people treated with Esketamine to relieve chronic pain, abnormalities in liver enzymes occurred after repeated treatment with Cetamine infusions, and liver enzyme values returned below the upper reference limit of the range normal when the drug stops.
+In the case reports of three people treated with Esketamine to relieve chronic pain, abnormalities in liver enzymes occurred after repeated treatment with Ketamine infusions, and liver enzyme values returned below the upper reference limit of the range regular when the drug stops.

 The result suggests that liver enzymes should be monitored during said treatment.

-The potential for Cetamine dependence has been established in several operant conditioning paradigms, including conditioned place preferences and self-management; In addition, the rats demonstrate locomotor sensitization after repeated exposure to Cetamine.
+The potential for Ketamine dependence has been established in several operant conditioning paradigms, including conditioned place preferences and self-management.
+The rats demonstrate locomotor sensitization after repeated exposure to Ketamine.

-Increased subjective sensations of “high ” have been observed in healthy human volunteers exposed to Cetamine.
-In addition, it is believed that the rapid onset of effects after smoking, insufflation or intramuscular injection increases the recreational use potential of the drug.
+Increased subjective ” high ” sensations have been observed in healthy human volunteers exposed to Ketamine.
+In addition, it is believed that the rapid onset of effects after smoking, insufflation, or intramuscular injection increases the recreational use potential of the drug.

-Cetamine can cause a variety of urinary tract problems that are more likely to occur with more intense use and / or higher doses, especially in those who do not seek a healthy lifestyle, according to a study from the United Kingdom.
+Ketamine can cause a variety of urinary tract problems that are more likely to occur with more intense use and higher doses, especially in those who do not seek a healthy lifestyle, according to a study from the United Kingdom.

 Interactions with other medications

-Plasma concentrations of Cetamine are increased by inhibitors of the cytochrome P450 3A4 isoenzyme (CYP3A4) (eg, diazepam) and CYP2B6 inhibitors (eg, orphenadrine) due to inhibition of their metabolism.
+Plasma concentrations of Ketamine have increased by inhibitors of the cytochrome P450 3A4 isoenzyme (CYP3A4) (e.g., diazepam) and CYP2B6 inhibitors (e.g., orphenadrine) due to inhibition of their metabolism.

-Other medications that increase blood pressure may interact with Cetamine by having an additive effect on blood pressure, which includes: stimulants, serotonin-norepinephrine reuptake inhibitors, and monoamine oxidase inhibitors.
+Other medications that increase blood pressure may interact with Cetamine by having an additive effect on blood pressure, including stimulants, serotonin-norepinephrine reuptake inhibitors, and monoamine oxidase inhibitors.

-Cetamine can increase the effects of other sedatives in a dose-dependent manner, which includes, among others: alcohol, benzodiazepines, opioids, quinazolinones, phenothiazines, anticholinergics and barbiturates.
+Ketamine can increase the effects of other sedatives in a dose-dependent manner, which includes, among others: alcohol, benzodiazepines, opioids, quinazolinones, phenothiazines, anticholinergics, and barbiturates.

-Benzodiazepines may decrease the anti-depressant effects of Cetamine.
-Most conventional antidepressants can be combined with Cetamine without decreasing antidepressant efficacy or increasing side effects.
+Benzodiazepines may decrease the antidepressant effects of Ketamine.
+Most conventional antidepressants can be combined with Ketamine without reducing antidepressant efficacy or increasing side effects.

-Cetamine can also interact and inhibit the N-methyl-D-aspartate receptor through another allosteric site in the receptor.
-Its full mechanism of action is not well understood as of 2017.
+Ketamine can also interact and inhibit the N-methyl-D-aspartate receptor through another allosteric site in the receptor.
+Its complete mechanism of action is not well understood as of 2017.

-A study in mice found that the anti-depressant activity of Cetamine is not caused by Cetamine that inhibits the N-methyl-D-aspartate receptor, but rather by the indirect/downward sustained activation of another type of ionotropic glutamate receptor.
+A study in mice found that the antidepressant activity of Ketamine is not caused by Cetamine that inhibits the N-methyl-D-aspartate receptor, but rather by the indirect/downward sustained activation of another type of ionotropic glutamate receptor.

-The arquetamine is also an indirect/downstream AMPA receptor activator.
+The Aquitaine is also an indirect/downstream AMPA receptor activator.

 Effects on the brain and the body

-It is believed that the antagonism of the N-methyl-D-aspartate receptor is responsible for the anesthetic, amnestic, dissociative and hallucinogenic effects of Cetamine.
+It is believed that the antagonism of the N-methyl-D-aspartate receptor is responsible for the anesthetic, amnestic, dissociative, and hallucinogenic effects of Ketamine.

-The mechanisms of action for the anti-depressant effects of Cetamine at lower doses have not yet been fully elucidated.
+The mechanisms of action for the antidepressant effects of Ketamine at lower doses have not yet been fully elucidated.

-Antagonism of the N-methyl-D-aspartate receptor results in analgesia by avoiding central sensitization in the dorsal horn neurons; In other words, the actions of Cetamine interfere with the transmission of pain in the spinal cord.
+Antagonism of the N-methyl-D-aspartate receptor results in analgesia by avoiding central sensitization in the dorsal horn neurons; In other words, the actions of Ketamine interfere with the transmission of pain in the spinal cord.

-The inhibition of nitric oxide synthase reduces the production of nitric oxide, a gasotransmitter involved in the perception of pain, which contributes to analgesia.
+The inhibition of nitric oxide synthase reduces nitric oxide production, a gasotransmitter involved in the perception of pain, which contributes to analgesia.

-Cetamine produces measurable changes in the peripheral organ systems, including the cardiovascular, gastrointestinal and respiratory systems:
+Ketamine produces measurable changes in the peripheral organ systems, including the cardiovascular, gastrointestinal, and respiratory systems:

 The exact mechanisms of these effects are not fully understood.